TheodorNorsten/ML-Parks/README.md

 1. **Word-cloud plot:** Visualizing the twenty most common words expressed.
 2. **Bar plot:** Visualizing the distribution of tweets talking about one of the ***k*** topics.

+### Associated files
+In contrast to the two above analysis the Topic modeling analysis contains one file for each analysis.
+This is because the data cleaning was unique for each park.